 What if I can’t swim?

 The tour crew is made up of safety-certified lifesavers and free-divers.
-Additionally, life vests are made available to all guests to keep you afloat.Is there an age limit for swimming with the dolphins?
+Additionally, life vests are made available to all guests to keep you afloat.

 We recommend that only guests who are two years and older join our tours.
 We recognize that it can be difficult for traveling families to find a babysitter, however, so it is possible to bring an infant on the boat.
 But we ask parents; please consider these important factors: